iTaxoTools/ConvPhase/README.md

 pip install -e . -f packages.html
 ```

-This will automatically retrieve Taxi2, PHASE & SeqPHASE and begin compilation of the C++ backend.
+This will automatically retrieve PHASE, SeqPHASE & Taxi2 and begin compilation of the C++ backend.

 *(you will need all dependencies when building from source, see below)*